Chris Taylor Player Props: Dodgers vs. Padres

-On Saturday, Chris Taylor (.371 on-base percentage in past 10 games, 103 points above season-long percentage) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 8:40 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.333 batting average in his past 10 games), battle starter Joe Musgrove and the San Diego Padres at PETCO Park, Sunday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Padres.
+In his most recent game, he hit a home run while going 1-for-4 against the Padres.

 Chris Taylor Game Info & Props vs. the Padres